 To help you get the most out of your next house viewing, we’ve put together a list of nine questions to ask before you buy a house in Coventry.

 Usually, there is a popular demand for newly built homes, so if you are interested in a newly built property, you may need to act fast to make sure that you secure it before anyone else does.
 Newly built homes are popular because you can take out a Help to Buy mortgage with them, which often gives the buyer that extra boost that they needed.

-By finding out how many people have viewed or enquired about the house, you’ll be able to more accurately gauge how much ‘thinking’ time you have available.
+Also, by finding out how many people have viewed or enquired about the house, you’ll get be able to work out how much ‘thinking’ time you have left.

 Finding this out can have a significant impact on a few aspects of your buying experience.

 If there’s no onward chain, it’s likely you’ll be able to move quickly, especially if you’re not part of a chain yourself.

 If you’re not needing to sell your own property first, then you’ll have much more leverage as a buyer.
 Why?
 Because you won’t hold up the buying process and this is attractive to sellers who are looking to move into a new home.
 If you find yourself in this situation, make sure you use this to your advantage during negotiations.

 If you’re not buying a new build property, then you might find the previous owner is leaving some items behind.
 It’s not unusual for white goods or sheds to be available as part of the deal.
 This can be great news for buyers, but if you don’t want or need these items, you will have to factor in disposing of them.

 If you are buying a new build property, there might be optional extras you can buy which will be ready for you on the day you move in.